Applicants from an Approved Program

-To start the registration process you must complete the forms below and submit, with any applicable fee(s) and documentation, to the College office.
+To start the application process you must complete the forms below and submit, with any applicable fee(s) and documentation, to the College office.

 Steps in the Application Process

-- Review the General Registration Information web page and complete the general certificate application form.
+- Review the General Registration Information web page and complete the online general certificate application form.

 - Certification of Three Month Clinical Experience/Internship Form.
 Must be forwarded to the College directly from the certifying institution or practitioner.

 - Official transcript of successful completion of an approved chiropody/podiatry program.
 Transcripts must come directly from the educational institution to the College.
 A transcript must confirm that a degree/diploma has been granted.

 - Official transcript of successful completion of other academic program(s).
 Transcripts must come directly from the educational institution to the College.
 A transcript must confirm that a degree/diploma has been granted.

 - Official evidence of registration with a licensing body sent to the College directly from the registration/licensing body (applies only to applicants who practiced in another jurisdiction).

 - Upload your complete resume / curriculum vitae to the Applicant Checklist.